muchimi/JoystickGremlinEx/gremlin/gated_handler_instructions.md

 - Drag a gate via the mouse to change its position and value.
 - The position is more precise by entering the specific value in the gate data repeater.
 - You can use the mouse wheel to change the numeric value while hovering over it.
+Hold the shift key to increase sensitivity (smaller increments).
 - The normalize buttons change all gate values are regular intervals based on the left-most and right-most gate positions, or resets the whole range.

 ## Ways to remove a gate